sightsdev/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **Host/Robot Information:**
  - OS: [e.g. "Ubuntu" or "Raspbian"]
  - OS Version: [e.g. "Bionic Beaver 18.04.3 LTS" or "Buster 10.2"]
- - SIGHTS versions: [On the interface, in the settings modal, on the `About` tab]
+ - Sights versions: [On the interface, in the settings modal, on the `About` tab]
- - SIGHTSVision version: (remove if not using vision software)

 **Controller (where you access the interface from.
 Remove this section if you weren't using the interface):**
  - OS: [e.g. "Windows 10" or "Ubuntu"]